BrookTsui/BrookTsui.github.io/_pages/research.md

 The question-and-answer exchange lasted for several months, and the collaboration began in July.

+The energy of photons coming from the decay of scalars, like axions, emitted from PBHs lies in the scope of detection of current experiments, and in this way we hope to bound the aboundance of PBHs, hence the bound on the possibility of the being DM.
+The crux is the calculation of the massive scalars spectra of PBHs for the whole energy-scale, which is oblivious in the traditional context of particle physics.
+There are some analytical works for the low-energy limit; the conventional code, [BlackHawk](https://blackhawk.hepforge.org/), for producing Hawking radiation is designated for massless particles; and the rare complete works showing the complete spcetra are scattered miscallaneously in several areas on different aspects with various notions.

+We hope to not only to set the bound on PBHs but also make a systematic and comprehensive work integrating these, offering the particle physics shpere a handy reference.

-It is about the massive scalars produced in primordial black holes, so we should first derive the Hawking emission, which I have learned a lot in the first research but overlooked the detailed calculation of the rate.
+First, the Hawking emission, which I have learned a lot in the first research but overlooked the detailed calculation of the rate.
 (I usually feel confused about the Page curve, wondering how to evaluate the vaporating time.)

-I first read two papers by [Unruh](../files/Unruh.pdf) and [Page](../files/Page.pdf) for basic schemes and found them correlated somehow.
+I first read two papers by [Unruh](../files/Unruh.pdf) and [Page](../files/Page.pdf) for a basic picture.
 Their analytical derivation is both on the low-energy scale.
 Although Unruh discussed the massive scalars in Schwarzschild spacetime, but he did not plot the whole diagram covering the region of interest.

-After research, we found a very recent [paper](../files/carolina.pdf) talking about the complete spectra of massive scalars in RN BHs, but [those](../files/Park.pdf) related to the Schwarzschild are rarely fetched, which might have been done by physicists for various motivations, but it seems to lack comprehensive work introducing it to particle physicists since the widely used program for calculating the black hole emission rate, [BlackHawk](https://blackhawk.hepforge.org/), has not included the massive particles.
+After research, I found a [paper](../files/carolina.pdf) talking about the complete spectra of massive scalars in RN BHs, which then became our basis of studying.

-So we thought this would be the first work worth doing that to introduce sysmetically and comprehensively the massive emission rate to particle physicists, especially who interested in dark matters, axions, *etc*.

-After reading [Hawking's original paper](../files/Haw75.pdf), I understood the logic of the emission rate, which corrected my naive understanding that Hawking radiation originates merely from the coordinate transformation.
-Later on, I gave a [report](../files/hawkingppt.pdf) to Prof. Tsai and the postdoc Tao in the meeting.
+To develop a through understanding of the subject, I have read [Hawking's original paper](../files/Haw75.pdf) and [Guth's famous note](../files/Guth76.pdf).
+They corrected my naive understanding about Hawking radiation that it originates merely from the coordinate transformation and Bogoliubov transformation.

+All I have learned was included in the [report](../files/hawkingppt.pdf) I gave to Prof. Tsai and the postdoc Tao in the meeting.

-By partial wave decomposition and equivalent-potential trick, I then began calculation by numerical methods.
-After detouring to the Numerov method and other regression simulations, the right behavior eventually appears by NDSolve built in MMA.
+When the prepartion was done, I began the calculation by numerical methods.
+The basic method is the partial wave decomposition and equivalent-potential trick.
+This has been a challanging and interesting task since I am not proficient at MMA or other numerical tools.
+In the half month, I have read through a textbook about MMA.
+Eventually, by NDSolve with the help of the document, the circuitous road leads me to the right spectra.

 To be continued.

 ---

-## 4. Neutrino Mass Problem and Beyond
+## 4. Dark Sector oscillation
 - Institution: Institute of Theoretical Physics, Chinese Academy of Sciences, China
 - Mentor: Jianghao Yu
 - Date: Aug.
 2022 - Now

-But since I am a
+As I said, the neutrino physics is a not-to-miss subject, where theories and experiments parade abreast.
+So I came to Prof. Yu.

-\item {I have learned the electroweak theory, the neutrino mass model, including the Seesaw mechanism, and neutrino oscillation processes, including the MSW effect and collective oscillation, from the pendulum aspect and Boltzmann equation aspect.}
+I have learned the electroweak theory, the neutrino mass model, including the Seesaw mechanism, and neutrino oscillation processes, including the MSW effect and collective oscillation, from the pendulum aspect and Boltzmann equation aspect.

         \item {Studied the solar neutrino problem, the formation of neutron stars and the role neutrinos play in it.}
         \item {We then plan to study the unknown interactions of neutrinos.}
       \end{cvitems}